-The 43 metre replica sailing yacht Columbia has been listed for sale by AJ MacDonald at IYC.
+The 43 metre replica sailing yacht Columbia has had a central agency change and is now listed for sale by Trevor Carroll and Josh Gulbranson at Fraser.

 Built with a steel hull at US yard Eastern Shipbuilding, she was delivered in 2014 as a replica of the classic Gloucester fishing schooner Columbia, designed by W Starling Burgess and delivered in 1923.
 The original Columbia was built as a pure fishing boat without such niceties as a saloon, guest cabins or an engine room and her navigation equipment consisted only of a compass and a barometer.
 When she was caught in a hurricane off Nova Scotia in August 1927 her shortcomings were exposed as she foundered with the loss of 25 crew.

 However, the replica is a different matter altogether and has state-of-the-art navigation equipment, air conditioning and all mod cons.
 The interior is in mahogany and accommodation is currently configured for up to 12 guests in four cabins consisting of a master and VIP with Pullman berths and two twins with bunks and Pullman berths.

 The open-plan main saloon of this yacht for sale has seating on comfortable settees to starboard, a dining area for ten guests to port, a bar, fridge, ice maker, wine cooler and an entertainment centre including a 46-inch HD television screen.

 A single 587hp Caterpillar diesel engine gives her a cruising speed of ten knots and a cruising range of 4,000 nautical miles.

 Lying in Panama City, Florida, Columbia is asking $11,950,000.